michaelmeling/StreamThreads/README.md

                 yield return Sleep(new Random().Next(10, 100));
             }
         }
-Notice how the PrintDots function loops infinitely, and the **yield return**.
-This allows the "game-loop" to return and process some of the other running tasks.

 StreamThreads is based on Iterators and Extension Methods.
 As such, yield return is essentially used every time a new function is called - either as a background worker thread, or inline with statements.
 It is also worth noting that all functions should have a return type of **IEnumerable<StreamState\>**.
 This allows for it to be interpreted as an iterator by the compiler.